Skip the apology. Don’t say you’re sorry…you don’t need forgiveness.

 Atonement = making adjustments.

-Attunement = alignment = harmonizing–turning one’s vibration with one’s Higher Self, one’s desires, one’s true intentions, God/Goddess/All-That-Is.
+Attunement = alignment = harmonizing–tuning one’s vibration with one’s Higher Self, one’s desires, one’s true intentions, God/Goddess/All-That-Is.
 It is worth mentioning that your Higher Self is God/Goddess/All-That-Is, because it is already attuned to Source.

 Attainment = reaching a goal—realizing a desire.
 Attaining, which is based on reaching, is a much better word than obtaining, which implies getting or gaining through effort (in other words: trying).
 A previous post already showed us that: Anxiety is being in a trying place.
 Instead of trying, reach for your goals.
 Reaching implies stretching, growing, expanding, and becoming more than you were.